Kerwood/linuxblog-xyz/src/posts/nifty-uap-commands/README.md

 If you have a lot of UAP's in your environment, the easiest way of setting the Inform address is with a DHCP server.
 By setting the DHCP option 43, the UAP will take that setting (IP) and use that for the inform address and UAP will magically appear on the controller.

+Note that you are not able to set the controller communication port, so your controller has to use `8080` for that.

 Here's a couple of exampels i swooped from [this UBNT article](https://help.ui.com/hc/en-us/articles/204909754-UniFi-Device-Adoption-Methods-for-Remote-UniFi-Controllers).
 I use the Miktorik option and it works flawlessly.

 The HEX string works as follows.